 Appeal by pride…

-Recruitment posters, writes the Imperial War Museums in an article in Cons & History 1/2018, were deliberately emotive and designed with one intent – to persuade potential conscripts to sign up and serve their king and country.
+Recruitment posters, writes the Imperial War Museums in an article in Coins & History 1/2018, were deliberately emotive and designed with one intent – to persuade potential conscripts to sign up and serve their king and country.

 There is little doubt that great thought and equally great handicraft went into the production of the posters.
 The arguably most famous poster, “Britons “wants you” Join Your Country’s Army!” is, via the equally famous American version of three years later, part of international memory.
 The model for the officer with the stern look and impressive moustache (if perhaps ridiculed by Stephen Fry’s General Melchett in “Blackadder goes Forth”) was Field Marshal Lord Kitchener.
 The poster was a game-changer.
 It was simple, with a clear message and little room for misunderstanding.